Costa Rica Reminded Me Why I Fell In Love With Backpacking

 Not perfect itineraries.

-Not collecting destinations.
+Not collecting countries.

-I love the feeling of being fully present somewhere unfamiliar.
+Being fully present somewhere unfamiliar.

 Getting caught in tropical rain.